salomonysmayel/Project-Deep-Learning-Analysis-of-Supply-Chain/README.md

 Also the model was tested against an analysis were the features are stock's closing prices for companies that are direct competitors to Intel: Advanced micro Devices, NVIDIA, Qualcomn, Broadcom, Micron Technologies and Texas Instruments.
 Set off our model to predict the closing price of Intel using historic prices from these competitors and compared the results with the supply chain analysis by calculating the correlation between predicted prices and real prices for both analyses.
 Also, in parallel to the Neural Network we ran a Machine learning regression algorithm to also have a comparison between model's outcomes for reference during our testing.

-For the Neural Network we optimized our hyper-parameters by trial an error, until we found a set up that would minimize error without over or under-fitting the model without taking to much computational time.
+For the Neural Network the hyper-parameters were optimized by trial an error, until a set up was found that would minimize error without over or under-fitting the model without taking to much computational time.

 The followin image shows the deep learning model set up used.